Pamela Bruening, Ed.D., GA

 Believing that it is important to give back to her community, she has been recognized for her involvement over the years and is the recipient of the Women Impacting the Community in Education Award, the Tennessean People Making a Difference Award, and the Sertoma Service to Mankind Award.
 Pat holds degrees from Jacksonville State University, Alabama and is a long-time fan of the Alabama Crimson Tide.

-Ja’Net and her husband William (an Administrator in the Richmond County School System, Georgia) are the proud parents of two adult sons, William II and Matthew, whom she considers to be the true blessed accomplishments of her life!
+A Creative Guide to Your Fearless Vision.
+She and her late husband William are the proud parents of two sons, William II and Matthew, whom she considers to be the true blessed accomplishments of her life!

 Kay has served as a teacher or administrator in Rutherford County for grades K-12 since she began her career in public education.
 She opened Smyrna West Alternative School, a school for students in grades 6-12, in 2002.
 She leads a team of dedicated faculty who enable students to succeed both academically and behaviorally.
 Smyrna West has been recognized on a local and national level for its exceptional service-learning programs and success in keeping students in school.